 What's it about?

-Users can listen to unlimited tracks for six months; after that, there's a listening cap of 10 hours per month, and each song can only be played five times -- unless you have a paid subscription.
 New users are required to download an application and log in to the Spotify music service with an email and password (or Facebook info).
 Once logged in, kids can access millions of songs -- and could be exposed to iffy content.
 Kids can follow friends, too, seeing playlists and activity and sharing their own.
 The paid subscription is ad-free and includes higher sound quality.
 Kids can stream unlimited music with the free version, interrupted by ads.

 Is it any good?